The Truth About Alcohol & Your Weight

-Up until fall of 2024, I spent the last 20 years frustrated that no matter how often I exercised, what kinds of workouts I did, or even how much I restricted what I ate, I always had about 10 to 15 extra pounds I just couldn’t shed.
+Up until fall of 2024, I spent the last 15 years frustrated that no matter how often I exercised, what kinds of workouts I did, or even how much I restricted what I ate, I always had anywhere from 5 to 20 stubborn extra pounds I just couldn’t shed.

 Then something incredible and completely unexpected happened.